-Updated on: 11/13/2019
+Updated on: 7/18/2023

+However, the fun does not come without risk.
+Injuries from users of inflatable bouncers are unfortunately all too common.
 The injury rates are extremely troubling, and because these products are so popular around events like birthday parties, a large number of children are potentially put at risk of injury every day in the U.S.

 According to a report published in “Pediatrics,” the official journal of the American Academy of Pediatrics (AAP), the number of child injuries related to inflatable bouncers increased from 702 in 1995 to 11,311 in 2010.
 That’s a sixteen-fold jump in the number of injuries related to these increasingly popular toys.

 According to the report, an estimated 30 children were treated for inflatable bouncer-related injuries in emergency rooms in the U.S. every day in 2010.
 Of all the children under the age of 18 who were injured, 28 percent were treated at U.S. hospitals for bone fractures, while 27 percent were treated for sprains and strains.

 Fortunately, most of the injuries we’re talking about aren’t seriously debilitating or life-threatening; the study says only 19 percent of the children injured in these cases were treated for head or neck injuries.
 However, that is still a one-in-five rate of head or neck child injuries from inflatable bouncers, and many would argue that is much too high.